HansonJames/general_digital_human_system/README_EN.md

 The General Digital Human System is an intelligent interaction platform built on cutting-edge AI technologies, integrating speech recognition, speech synthesis, natural language processing, and digital avatar rendering.
 The system supports real-time voice dialogue, knowledge Q&A, and emotional synchronization, making it suitable for various scenarios such as intelligent customer service, education training, and digital exhibitions.

 ## precautions
 Due to the use of Microsoft's real-time speech synthesis and virtual image services in this project, the required cost is relatively high.
 Please be cautious when using them.
-Even if you hang up and don't answer questions, fees may still be deducted.
-Due to the lack of consumption limit function in Microsoft services, I have been unexpectedly charged over 2800 yuan and am currently recovering it.
-Please use it with caution.

 ### Project Highlights